 During the scoping process, the study team gave presentations at 24 city council, community council, advisory group, and planning commission meetings.
-The presentation from the meetings is included in Appendix D of the Scoping Summary Report.
-Table 6.6-1 summarizes the presentations by date and location.
-Figure 6.6-1 following the table shows the locations of presentations and signs (collateral) throughout the study area.
+The presentation materials from the meetings are included in Appendix D of the Scoping Summary Report (UDOT 2022).
+Table 6.6-1 summarizes the presentations by date and location Figure 6.6-1 shows the locations of presentations and signs (collateral) throughout the study area.